-'End this carnage': Trump, 2020 Dems lead response to El Paso mass shooting
+Trump, 2020 Dems condemn El Paso mass shooting: 'Act of cowardice'

 "Adair and I are devastated by the tragic events unfolding in our City.
 Our hearts go out to the victims and gratitude to our first responders.
 We will continue to keep you updated," he said on Twitter, attaching a more lengthy statement with details about the unfolding situation referring to the shooting as a "senseless act of violence" and saying "My condolences and prayers go out to all of El Paso as we mourn those impacted by this tragedy."

-Rep. Veronica Escobar, D-Texas, who represents El Paso, released a statement saying "Today, El Paso is facing indescribable pain and horror that too many other American communities have had to endure.
+Rep. Veronica Escobar, D-Texas, who represents El Paso, released a statement saying, "Today, El Paso is facing indescribable pain and horror that too many other American communities have had to endure.
 Our hearts are completely broken by this needless loss of life, especially here in our beautiful home.
 We mourn for the victims and everyone involved."

 Escobar also thanked first responders and law enforcement adding "I am imploring that we come together, and once and for all address the gun violence epidemic that plagues our nation."